The Berghoff brat: sausages of days gone by

 ![]() |

 2006 TASTE: ![]() ![]() ![]() ![]() PRESENTATION: ![]() ![]() ![]() ![]() AMBIENCE: ![]() ![]() ![]() ![]() The hot, savory flavors from the veal intermingle with the cool, sour juices from the kraut, resulting in an exquisite taste and divine texture.
-Meanwhile the ambience is genuinely historic and the service professional and efficient.
-The age-old carvers relish their jobs, expertly stabbing brats from under a heat lamp, slicing them perfectly in half and adding kraut with a flourish.
-The lines are long but the wait is worth it. |
+The carvers and sandwich makers appear to relish their jobs, coyly smiling behind the counter while expertly stabbing brats from below a heat lamp, slicing them perfectly in half and adding kraut with a flourish.
+The line starts on the sidewalk but the wait is worth it. |

 ![]() |